marios-r/TalentLMS-Additional-JavaScript/README.md

 * usertypefilter.js: Filter users by User-Type in the main users list.
 This works only on the list-view. **Not** on the grid-view.
 * courseusersrolebasedfilter.js: Filter users based on their role in the course (learners, instructors, not enrolled) and also adds a filter for learners that has instructor privileges (learners with instructor privileges).

-*Bug: Both of these have a problem on CSV export.
-Some dates are not formatted correctly.*

 **You can combine all of the above using filterscombined.js instead of adding the scripts separately**

 ___